liferay-design/liferay.design/src/markdown/lexicon/Templates/settings-template.md

 ### Layout

-This temaplate consists on a series of rows that classify access to different setting items represented by icons.
+This template consists on a series of rows that classify access to different setting items represented by icons.

 <br/>